buchi-labortechnik-ag/openinterface_rotavapor/README.md

 - _Enter Rotavapor IP Address:_ Change base URL to contain your Rotavapor's IP address under Edit Collection > Variables

 - _Add credentials:_ Under Edit Collection > Authentication choose Basic Auth, enter rw as user and the password that was shown on screen of the I-300pro at the time you've enabled the OpenInterface.

+- _Change Authorization:_ For each request inside the collection, in the Authorization tab, change Type to 'Inherit auth from parent'

 Afterwards you should be able to use Postman for exploring the API.